 - Best Practices for Facebook Giveaway Rules

 - Fill-in-the-blank Facebook Giveaway Rules template for download

 The following is just an overview of some of the Facebook contest rules and guidelines.
 This is not legal advice.
 Please obtain legal guidance from an experienced attorney before publishing your Facebook giveaway rules and regulations.

 Let’s get started!

 Best Practices for Facebook Giveaway Rules & Regulations

 Let’s start with a quick breakdown of the most frequently asked about Facebook Giveaway rules:

 Where can you host a giveaway on Facebook?

-You can host a giveaway on a Facebook Page’s Timeline, in a Facebook Page Tab and on a Facebook App page.
-You can’t host a giveaway on the Timeline of a personal Profile
+You can host a giveaway on a Facebook Page’s Timeline, on a Facebook Page Tab, and on a Facebook App page.
+You can’t host a giveaway on the Timeline of a Personal Profile

 What Facebook Giveaways Must Include